jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 That means routes, views, containers, forms, layouts, etc. should not have any styling or classes in them.
 Instead, these heavy-lifting components should be composed of primarily stateless functional UI components, sometimes referred to as *presentational* components.
+By keeping styling concerns separate from the application state, pieces can become more reusable and building out new views and containers can be quicker.

 For example, a form component render method might look something like this: